 Summary

 Most of the technologies introduced in this report meet the minimum requirements needed for integrating into the Accounting Repository.
 As mentioned above, the requirement of a Python API excludes Camel and Samza.
 Of the remaining tools, most seem applicable to the Accounting Repository.
-However, two of the technologies, InfluxDB and ElasticSearch, are more specialised and have less in common with the other ones, so they are not planned be tested at this stage due to the available effort.
+However, two of the technologies, InfluxDB and ElasticSearch, are more specialised and have less in common with the other ones, so they are not planned be tested at this stage due to the limited available effort.